The Crosslink 2 Construction

 If the length were less than blocks, it would be impossible to construct the field of the proposal.

-Note that when the length of the proposer’s bc‑best‑chain is exactly blocks, the snapshot must be of But this does not violate the Increasing Score rule, because matches the previous snapshot by .
+Note that when the length of the proposer’s bc‑best‑chain is exactly blocks, the snapshot must be of But this does not violate the Linearity rule, because matches the previous snapshot by .

-How is it possible that the Increasing Score rule would not be satisfied by choosing headers from the proposer’s bc‑best‑chain?
+How is it possible that the Linearity rule would not be satisfied by choosing headers from an honest proposer’s bc‑best‑chain?

 Πbft honest voting